 Pride and Prejudice tells of the fraught but inevitable courtship between Fitzwilliam Darcy and Elizabeth Bennet—to this day, still sentimental beach reading—but its more important subtexts swim just beneath the surface, a shark out in the literary surf.
 Pride and Prejudice is, far more importantly, a damning commentary on the socioeconomic oppression of women, certainly during Austen’s time, and by extension today.
 A stricter reading tells us not only that love does not conquer all, but that love is a poor substitute for emancipation and personal empowerment.

 The book’s plot rests on the legal realities of nineteenth-century England and the entailing of property, which Austen emphasized as well in Sense and Sensibility.
-Mr. Benet’s daughters could not inherit, not even if he desired.
+Mr. Benet’s daughters could not inherit, not even if he desired it.
 If unmarried at his death, Elizabeth and her four sisters would become destitute, homeless, and anathema.
 The story’s courtship, proposals, and romance occur not with entailing as the backdrop, but solely because of it.
 The romantic misadventures overlay a tapestry of insurmountable legal constraint, oppression, and sexual politics.
 The personal narrative of Pride and Prejudice contains an outcry for public reform which, once perceived, dominates it.

 Without the constraints of entailing, imagine the plot: Darcy is irrelevant by chapter nine.
 Lizzy bides her time and, after inheriting a fortune, the smart, capable, witty woman could have leveraged her own means and done anything she liked—man optional—using her astute skills of social observation to work the markets of an industrializing England.
-I’d buy that story.
+I’d purchase that story.

 Pride and Prejudice was a cry for women’s agency a century before suffrage.
 So much for “sentimental beach reading.”